tvangalapat/book/chapters/preface/create.md

 ## OSX Requirements

-This is just a guess I for got how to install all of this, it may be documented in another md file, grep -R for brew
+This is just a guess I forgot how to install all of this, it may be documented in another md file, grep -R for brew

 ```bash